BenedettaValpreda/randomization_project/README.md

 ## Case study and Data
 Suppose we want to evaluate the impact of a training program on the earnings of young individuals in a given country.
 We consider two possible settings:
-1. auto-selection: young individuals choose whether they attend the training program or not (depending on their personal motivation)
+1. self-selection: young individuals choose whether they attend the training program or not (depending on their personal motivation)
 2. randomization: young individuals are randomly assigned to either join the program or not

 For each scenario, we generate a dataset and we estimate the policy impact in three different ways (difference, simple regression model and multiple regression model).